Colegio de Contadores de Chile

 • SMO 5: International Public Sector Accounting Standards

 The CCCH indicates that it has established mechanisms to distribute information regarding recent developments and revisions issued by the IPSASB.
-Additionally, the CCCH’s Higher Education Committee has incorporated IPSAS into educational programming.
+The CCCH’s Higher Education Committee has also incorporated IPSAS into educational programming.

 Current Status: Sustain